noble-assets/orbiter/INTEGRATION.md

 ## Introduction

-This document describe how to integrate with the Orbiter module to leverage Noble cross-chain functionalities.
+This document describes how to integrate with the Orbiter module to leverage Noble cross-chain functionalities.

 ## Definitions